The new Nike ZoomX Vaporfly NEXT% is finally here.

-At the request of Nike's elite runners, designers and engineers made the Nike NEXT% cushier and faster than the first iteration and gave it better traction underfoot.
-The upgrades all support the same goal: a faster, more comfortable marathon.
+Designers and engineers made the Nike NEXT% cushier and faster than the first iteration and gave it better traction underfoot, tailoring the shoe to the feedback of their elite runners.
+With an eye on finally breaking the two-hour marathon barrier, the upgrades to the Vaporfly all support the same goal: a faster, more comfortable run.

 “This shoe is truly the result of our athletes, sport scientists, engineers and designers closely collaborating throughout the entire process of design, testing and manufacturing,” Nike VP of Running Footwear Brett Holts says in Nike's announcement.
 “We are all so excited to see the NEXT% continue to push the limits of human performance on marathon courses around the world.”

-Nike made a host of upgrades to improve on the Vaporfly 4%.
+Nike made a host of upgrades to improve on the Vaporfly 4% Flyknit.

 Designers say a major goal was to include more ZoomX foam in the forefoot after many elite runners asked for bigger cushion.
 But the bigger cushion couldn't mean bigger weight, so Nike labored to shave material from the original model to accommodate the bolder midsole.